Medical school tutoring

 At Loma Linda University, we strive to support our students in all facets of their academic journey.
 It is our goal to fashion an individualized approach to each student while helping them organize, encode, consolidate, and retrieve a large amount of complex basic science and clinical information.
 The end goal is to help them retain this information and apply it to providing excellent, whole person patient care.

 We encourage all of our students to engage with our academic support team.
-Whether it be through seeking a tutor or STRIVE mentor, attending group tutoring, or one-on-one academic counseling, we can work together to devise a plan for academic success
+Whether it be through seeking a peer academic coach (PAC), attending group coaching, or one-on-one academic counseling, we can work together to devise a plan for academic success

 SERVICES OFFERED